 Hustler Magazine v.
 Falwell (1988) (on line)

 Morse v.
 Frederick (2007) (on line)

-After you read the assigned cases for today, revisit the question from last class: What is the conservative position on the freedom of speech?
-In addition to the readings listed below, I also recommend Rosenberger v.
-University of Virginia (1995) (which involves the right of a religious student organization to access student activity fees at a public university), R.A.V. v.
-St. Paul (1992) (which, like Virginia v.
-Black, involves the right to burn a cross as a form of racist intimidation), Agency for International Development v.
+After you read the assigned cases for today, revisit the question from last class: Do liberal and conservative justices have different understandings of the First Amendment's guarantee of free speech?
+In addition to the readings listed below, I also recommend Miller v.
+California (1973), Paris Adult Theater I v.
+Slaton (1973), FCC v.
+Pacifica Foundation (1978), and these excerpts from the 1986 Meese Commission Report on Pornography (all of which involve obscenity/pornography regulation); Rosenberger v.
+University of Virginia (1995) (regarding student religious speech); Holder v.
+Humanitarian Law Project (2010) and Andrew F. March, "A Dangerous Mind?"
+(April 22, 2012) (regarding speech allegedly supportive of terrorism); Agency for International Development v.
 Alliance for Open Society International (2013), McCullen v.
 Coakley (2014), Reed v.
 Town of Gilbert (2015), and Walker v.
 Sons of Confederate Veterans (2015).

 GGW, 663-667, 926-935

 Tues., Apr.
 18: Crime and Justice in the Reagan/Bush Era